-- 1. List of SACs and SPAs agreed with Natural England in previous screening;

-- 2. Site characterisation information;

-- 3. Evidence base for the Local Plan;
+- 1. List of SACs and SPAs agreed with Natural England in scoping and previous screening; - 2.
+Site characterisation information; - 3.
+Evidence base for the Local Plan; - 4.
+Other relevant Habitats Regulations Assessments

-8 Department for Communities and Local Government (August 2006) Planning for the Protection of European Sites: Appropriate Assessment, Guidance for Regional Spatial Strategies and Local Development Documents, Consultation Document.
+&lt;sup>11 Department for Communities and Local Government (August 2006) Planning for the Protection of European Sites: Appropriate Assessment, Guidance for Regional Spatial Strategies and Local Development Documents, Consultation Document.
 DCLG Publications